Pregnancy SmartSiteTM

 Causes

 The cause of esophageal spasm is unknown.
 Very hot or very cold foods may trigger spasms in some people.
+Muscle or nerve problems in the esophagus may cause the spasm.

 Symptoms